BrandonLow96/cash-flow/README.md

 # Cash Flow
 Automatically constructs a flexible and robust DCF model from any company listed on Capital IQ.
-Requires a Capital IQ licence.
+Requires a Capital IQ licence and the Capital IQ Excel plugin.

 ## Required Python packages
  - openpyxl